Captain Laserhawk: A Blood Dragon Remix

-Captain Laserhawk: A Blood Dragon Remix is an adult animated science fiction television series produced by Ubisoft Film & Television, Bobbypills, and Bootleg Universe.
+Captain Laserhawk: A Blood Dragon Remix is an adult animated science fiction television series created by Adi Shankar for Netflix.
 It is inspired by the 2013 video game Far Cry 3: Blood Dragon, while amalgamating elements and characters from several other Ubisoft franchises.
-Created by Adi Shankar, the series was released on October 19, 2023, on Netflix and received generally positive reviews from critics.
+Produced by Ubisoft Film & Television, Bobbypills, and Bootleg Universe, the series was released on October 19, 2023, on Netflix and received generally positive reviews from critics.

 The series is an alternate history, set in a version of the United States during 1992.
 The country has become a dystopian technocracy under the exclusive control of the corporation Eden.
 The corporation has created anthropomorphic animals which serve as its main source of slave labor.
 A supersoldier who defected from the ranks of the company's army has been incarcerated in a black site prison.
-He and several other prisoners are coerced into serving as a black ops team, thanks to implants which will kill them if they refuse to follow orders.
-Their primary goal is to undermine the plots of a revolutionary who happens to be the main characters treasonous ex-boyfriend.
+He and several other prisoners are coerced into serving as a black ops team, thanks to implants that will kill them if they refuse to follow orders.
+Their primary goal is to undermine the plots of a revolutionary who happens to be the main character's treasonous ex-boyfriend.